igorstalmach/converter-webapp/README.md

 - A temperature converter.
 - Support for Celsius (°C), Fahrenheit (°F) and Kelvin (K) scales.
 - Don't feel like looking out the window?
-Website provides a local temperature of the city you are in (based on public IP, results may vary).
+Website provides a local temperature of the city you are currently in (based on a public IP, results may vary).
 - Utilizes a [Weather API](https://open-meteo.com), [IP Geolocation API](https://ip-api.com) and [Geolocation Database API](https://geolocation-db.com).
 - Chrome browser recommended for best visuals.